akka/akka/akka-docs/rst/scala/typed-channels.rst

 of Akka actors is that they have a stable identity by which they can be found, a unique name.
 This name is represented as a :class:`String` and naturally does not bear any type information concerning the actor’s channels.
-Thus, when looking up an actor with ``system.actorFor(...)`` you will only get an untyped :class:`ActorRef` and not a channel reference.
+Thus, when looking up an actor with ``system.actorSelection(...)`` followed by an ``Identify`` request you will only get an untyped :class:`ActorRef` and not a channel reference.
 This :class:`ActorRef` can of course manually be wrapped in a channel reference bearing the desired channels, but this is not a type-safe operation.

 The solution in this case must be a runtime check.
 There is an operation to “narrow” an :class:`ActorRef` to a channel reference of given type, which